Code-Institute-Submissions/laila-ba-project2_SeptResub/README.md

 6. The contact form wasnt functioning.
     - I added the form element to HTML and added input fields.
 I then created a JS file for the contact form which allowed me to add if statements for when error messages would appear.
 I also added an alert message for when the message was successfully sent through an if statement which checked if the amount of errors were equal to 0.

+7. The player could press on the same card twice, and the score would increase.
+  - In order to resolve this, i had to create the empty array of 'firstCard' which is where both first and second cards would be pushed to.
+The logic i used was: the two cards that are chosen are pushed to the 'firstCard' array.
+If theyre a match, their click event listeners are removed, else, they flip back around.
+The array is cleared after every pair is chosen.

+8. I had a slight overflow issue only on smaller screen devices.
+  - I fixed this by removing the padding on the navbar which was pushing the whole page to the right, resulting in a scroll bar at the bottom of the page.

 ## Deployment